Some information on how to set up multiple currencies within Quickbooks and how that impacts Acctivate.

 Vendors and Purchasing

 Similar to customers, all transactions for a vendor must be in the vendor’s single currency.
 Purchase Orders, Landed Cost and Inventory Receipts will be displayed in the vendor’s currency by default.
 You can also toggle these windows to display the prices and amounts in home currency.
+If a vendor sells in multiple currencies, you will need a create a seperate copy of that vendor in QuickBooks and then sync it to Acctivate.

 The Prices on the Vendors tab of the Product Information will be entered or imported in the vendor’s currency.
 The exchange rate will convert their foreign prices to your home currency for inventory.